-Roger P. Alford is Professor of Law and Associate Dean of the University of Notre Dame Law School.
+Roger P. Alford is Professor of Law of the University of Notre Dame Law School.
 Alford teaches and writes in a wide range of subject-matter areas, including international trade, international arbitration, international antitrust, and comparative law.

 Before entering the legal academy, he served as a law clerk to Judge James Buckley of the United States Court of Appeals for the D.C.
 Circuit, and Judge Richard Allison of the Iran-United States Claims Tribunal in The Hague, Netherlands.
 He practiced law with Hogan & Hartson (now Hogan Lovells) in Washington, D.C., and was also a senior legal advisor to the Claims Resolution Tribunal for Dormant Activities in Zurich, Switzerland.
 He has served as the Academic Director of the University of Notre Dame's London Global Gateway.